Regular coffee can hit hard, but you don't always want a full-strength cup.

 Technically, the only way to make half-caff is to blend a perfectly equal mixture of decaf and regular coffee.

-But, of course, you’re free to get creative and make any decaf and regular coffee drink you’d like.
+However, you’re free to get creative and make any decaf or regular coffee drink you’d like.

-For example, suppose you’re transitioning from regular to half-caff (to go fully decaf in the future).
+For example, suppose you’re transitioning from regular to half-caff (to eventually go fully decaf).

 You can start your half-caff journey by enjoying 10% decaf and 90% regular coffee blends.